Grad Ben Talks 2020

 How do I enter?

-Interested students and groups should submit abstracts (no more than 200 words) describing their proposed topic no later than close of business on Friday, January 24, 2020 using the entry links above.
+Interested students and groups should submit abstracts (no more than 200 words) describing their proposed topic no later than close of business on Sunday, January 26, 2020 at 11:59 EST using the entry links above.

 Up to five talks will be selected in each category to be delivered at the live event.
 Finalists will be notified on Wednesday, February 5.